Amlodipine; Hydrochlorothiazide, HCTZ; Valsartan tablets

 What should I watch for while using this medicine?

-Visit your doctor or health care professional for regular checks on your progress.
+Visit your doctor or health care provider for regular checks on your progress.
 Check your blood pressure as directed.
-Ask your doctor or health care professional what your blood pressure should be and when you should contact him or her.
+Ask your doctor or health care provider what your blood pressure should be and when you should contact him or her.

 You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol may interfere with the effect of this medicine.
 Avoid alcoholic drinks.